 Reaching Out Can Make You Feel Better

 Loneliness hurts.
 People often feel isolated or wish they had more friends.
-Those feelings happen to people of all ages, even if they are busy and around people often.
+Those feelings happen to people of all ages, even if they are busy and spend time around people.

 All Ages